-This month, our feature video from Patrice Whiffen at Country Music Junkies profiles Canadian country music singer-songwriter, Shane McNulty!
-The Ontario native talks about his new single, If It’s Alright.
-Shane shares the story behind the song, along with his start in country music, and how best to connect with him online.
-Check out Shane McNulty’s website, here http://www.shanemcnulty.com/.
-For more on Country Music Junkies, visit www.CountryMusicJunkies.com.
-Listen to the exclusive interview with Shane McNulty below: About Patrice: To Patrice Whiffen, country music is a lifestyle.
+This month, our feature video from Patrice Whiffen at Country Music Junkies profiles Canadian country music artist, Karli June!
+Karli talks about her brand new tune, “Say Too Much,” including the story behind the song!
+She also talks about her radio tour, and more of what’s to come in 2020!
+For more information about Country Music Junkies, visit www.countrymusicjunkies.com.
+Listen to the exclusive interview with Karli below: About Patrice: To Patrice Whiffen, country music is a lifestyle.
 As the appropriately deemed, “Country Music Junkie,” she strives to share her passion for country music with the world.
 As a radio broadcaster with an inside view of the world of country music, Patrice currently works with radio stations across Ontario to bring listeners the newest of new country music.
 You […]